microsoft/TypeScript-Handbook/quick-start/react-webpack.md

 ```

 Note that while this example is quite *classy*, we didn't need to use a class.
-Other method of using React should work just as well.
+Other methods of using React should work just as well.

 We'll also need a view to display our `HelloComponent`.
 Create a file at the root of `proj` named `index.html` with the following contents: